Ageing and Sleeping

 To Age and not to sleep

 Now, some lucky souls can just sip on a cozy cup of tea and drift off into dreamland.
 Others, well, they’re convinced a shot of whisky is the magical potion to kick insomnia to the curb.
-Valerian drops are also in the sleep arsenal – apparently, they’re the sleep fairy’s secret weapon.
+Valerian drops are also in the sleep arsenal, CBD is another one.
+It’s a long an personal journal.

 black and white photo of blurred woman showing movement